Thymic involution: Acute thymic involution and treatment implications

 The thymus has also been shown to decrease during hibernation and, in frogs, change in size depending on the season, growing smaller in the winter.

 Studies on acute thymic involution may help in developing treatments for patients, who for example are unable to restore immune function after chemotherapy, ionizing radiation, or infections like HIV.
 Research has shown the rate of thymus involution to reduce when, for men the testes, or for women the ovaries, were removed; demonstrating that sex hormones, and especially testosterone, have a marked influence on the involution process.
 However, the manner in which the sex hormones moderate this process is not yet fully understood.
 In other research the results of the Greg Fahy TRIIM trial showed clinically significant reversal of thymus involution after the administration of human growth hormone (HGH), Dehydroepiandrosterone (DHEA) and metformin.
 The two results could mean that HGH and mTOR inhibition in autophagy reverses thymus involution with testosterone advancing thymus involution.
+Additionally, caloric restriction has been shown to lessen thymic involution due to aging in mice.